Dealing with Mold

 Mold grows in areas with high temperature, high relative humidity, and low air circulation.
 Isolate moldy record materials in a cool, dry location, with plenty of air circulation so they will not contaminate nearby items; do not return the records to their original location until the conditions causing the mold growth are addressed.

 Ideally, the faster record materials are dried the better.
 However, some record materials may distort physically if dried too quickly.
 Contact a preservation professional for advice on how to handle moldy record materials of high value.
-For a referral see: American Institute for Conservation's (AIC) Guidelines for Selecting a Conservator
+For a referral see: American Institute for Conservation's (AIC) How to Choose a Conservator

 Many people are sensitive to mold and some mold species are toxic.
 Moldy items should, therefore, be handled with extreme care.
 Do not proceed with any treatment once any negative health effects are observed, no matter how minor they appear.